Diagnostics

 EVAP System Issues (P0440, P0441, P0455)

 The Camry's charcoal canister and purge valve are located under the hood, accessible without lifting the car.
 P0455 is almost always a loose or cracked gas cap.
 P0441 (purge flow incorrect) usually means a failed purge solenoid — a $30–$80 part and a 30-minute DIY job.
+If you want the canonical reference for all EVAP-related codes, the consolidated guide to EVAP leak codes covers P0440 through P0457 in one place.

 Year-by-Year Known Issues